 “He manages to somehow be both cabaret’s most accomplished balladeer, and it’s wildest, most uninhibited musical clown!” - Variety

-Michael McAssey is the host of Brandy's Piano Bar Live, which streams shows live on Facebook every Monday night. this show was ust nominated for a 2019 MAC Award for recurring series.
+Michael McAssey is the host of Brandy's Piano Bar Live, which streams shows live on Facebook every Monday night.
+This show was recently nominated for a 2019 MAC Award for recurring series, and WON!

 “Mac” has been a popular member of the New York Piano Bar & Cabaret communities for over 30 years, whether at the piano or standing center stage.